amdfanboi/thm_writeups/revil_corp/README.md

 ## Let's start

-First, we connect to the machine using RDP and provided credentials.
+First, we start the VM and then connect to it using RDP and provided credentials.

 ![creds](https://github.com/user-attachments/assets/7f8d5ab6-3fc4-4e74-a2c1-d2c124e59a06)